 I was drawn to psychotherapy, partly in response to the challenge of inheriting two disparate sets of roots as well as complicated blended family dynamics.
 Attempting to understand and resolve these issues brought confusion and pain but ultimately huge creativity and learning.

 Each stage of life throws new challenges our way.
-How do we navigate holding on to a language we were brought up with but never speak?
-How do we stay in touch with a culture that was meaningful to our parents’ generation but seems to be a source of threat and attack in present day life?
-How do we move past or navigate the ingrained shame and non-acceptance that still surrounds mental illness in many cultures, whilst attending to our own pain and respecting meaningful traditions?
+How do we negotiate holding on to a language we were brought up with but never speak?
+How do we stay in touch with a set of traditions that was meaningful to our parents’ generation but can feel a source of threat and attack in present day life?
+How do we navigate the shame and non-acceptance that can still surround mental illness in many families, whilst attending to our own pain?

-Central to my practice is concepts of belonging, trans generational and inter-cultural trauma as well as working with perceived difference as well hidden disability.
-In addition to these themes, I also have experience working with the issues outlined in my ‘work with individuals section’, please find it (here).
+Central to my practice are concepts of belonging, trans-generational and inter-cultural trauma, as well as developing ways to repair after ruptures in relationships and find meaning in challenging experiences.
+In addition to these themes, I also work with the issues outlined in my ‘work with individuals section’, please find it (here).

 Before re-training as a psychotherapist, I worked as an actor and spoken word artist after studying at Oxford School of Drama.
-One of the roles I took on was facilitating creative writing workshops for human trafficking survivors.
-It felt poignant and meaningful to help guide these courageous women in expressing themselves and finding more freedom.
 Creativity and self-expression remains a pulsing heart-beat in my life.

 work experience: